jotham333/alx-system_engineering-devops/0x00-shell_basics/README.md

-this directory contains
+ #Script writing
-an executable file
+ A script project to code an executable file